HeangSokmeng/owaspTop10Api/README.md

 -- Exploitation requires simple API requests.
 No authentication is required.
 Multiple concurrent requests can be performed from a single local computer or by using cloud computing resources.
 -- Exploitation may lead to DoS, making the API unresponsive or even unavailable.
+-- This vulnerability occurs when an API does not impose restrictions on the number or size of requests a client can make, which can lead to:
+    ```
+    Denial of Service (DoS)
+    Server overload
+    Brute-force attacks
+    Abuse of API functionality (e.g., enumeration attacks)
+    ```

+    -- issue from
 ```
 No Rate Limiting on Login Endpoint:
     Allows brute force or credential stuffing attacks